Formation of GW230529 from Isolated Binary Evolution

-Based on our population synthesis simulation results, we then simulate the tidal disruption probability, kilonova detectable rate, and GRB detection rate for GW BHNS mergers detected in the near future GW observing era (e.g., O4b and O5).
-We conservatively consider BHNS mergers occurring within $300\,{\rm Mpc}$, which is the observed distance of GW200105 and GW200115, as well as the representative distance of detectable BHNS mergers in O4 \citep{Abbott2018Prospects,Zhu2021Kilonova,Colombo2023,Gupta2023}.
-We find that $100\%$ and $\gtrsim90\%$ disrupted BHNS mergers are expected to originate from mgBHNS mergers by adopting the EoS of AP4 and DD2, respectively.
+Based on our $\alpha2\sigma265$ population synthesis simulation result, we then simulate the tidal disruption probability, kilonova detectable rate, and GRB detection rate for GW BHNS mergers detected in the near future GW observing era (e.g., O4b and O5).
+We conservatively consider BHNS mergers occurring within $300\,{\rm Mpc}$, which is the observed distance of GW200105 and GW200115, as well as the representative distance of detectable BHNS mergers in O4 \citep{Abbott2018Prospects,Zhu2021Kilonova,Colombo2023,Gupta2023}. {The results are listed in Table \ref{tab:EM} without considering the simulated errors.} We find that $100\%$ and $\gtrsim90\%$ disrupted BHNS mergers are expected to originate from mgBHNS mergers by adopting the EoS of AP4 and DD2, respectively.
 When the detection depth exceeds $24\,{\rm mag}$, the survey projects can cover the majority of kilonovae associated with BHNS mergers.
 However, considering the rapid rise and decline of kilonovae, their signals may be challenging to be identified.
-Additionally, we find that the detection rate of GRBs originating from mgBHNS mergers is $\sim1\,{\rm yr}^{-1}$.
+Additionally, we find that the detection rate of GRBs originating from mgBHNS mergers is {$\sim0.1-0.4\,{\rm yr}^{-1}$}.
 Therefore, in the future, it may be possible to search for kilonova signals via the target-of-opportunity follow-up observations of both GW and GRB triggers, like the multimessenger observations between GW170817/GRB170817A/AT2017gfo.